telecombcn-dl/2017-dlai-team5/README.md

 <ol>
   <li>It is a multi-agent problem in which several players compete for influence and resources.
 It is also multi-agent at a lower-level: each player controls hundreds of units, which need to collaborate to achieve a common goal.</li>
   <li>It is an imperfect information game.
-The map is only partially observed via a local camera, which must be actively moved in order for the player to integrate.</li>
+Only the part of the map covered by the field of view of the player's units is actually visible (the rest is covered by the so called war fog).
+Therefore, the player cannot be aware of all the opponents actions.
+Also, they do not have any knowledge about the terrain (environmental entities like trees, mountains and rivers and resources like minerals) until they visit it at least once.</li>
 </ol>

 ### PySC2 Environment